Experiential

 Social Listening Tools for Brand Impact

 By analyzing marketing activation success metrics such as share of voice, sentiment, and reach, you can assess how well your campaign resonated with your target audience.
-Social listening will also help you identify your brand advocates who are eager to share their positive experiences and strengthen your brand’s visibility and potential loyalty.
+Social listening will also help you identify your brand advocates, who are eager to share their positive experiences and strengthen your brand’s visibility and potential loyalty.

 4. Interpreting Your Field Marketing ROI Results